-Section 9:2 Membership
+9:2 Membership.

 The Board of Zoning Appeals shall be composed of five (5) members.
 Each member is appointed for a three (3) year term; provided, that the City Council in the appointment of the original members of the Board, or in filling vacancies caused by the expiration of the terms of existing members of any such Board, may make appointments of certain members for less than three (3) years to the end that thereafter the terms of all members shall not expire at the same time.
 The City Council may, in its discretion, appoint not more than two (2) alternate members to serve on such Board in the absence, for any cause, of any regular members.
 Such alternate member or members shall be appointed in the same manner as regular members and at the regular times for appointment.
-Each alternate member, while attending any regular or special meeting of the Board and serving in the absence of any regular member, shall have and exercise all the powers and duties of such regular members so absent.
+Each alternate member, while attending any regular or special meeting of the Board and serving in the absence of any regular members of the Board shall have and exercise all the powers and duties of such regular members so absent.
 The members of the Board shall have initial terms of office as follows: one (1) member appointed for a term of one (1) year; two (2) members appointed for terms of two (2) years; and two (2) members appointed for terms of three (3) years.
-At completion of the initial term of office for each member all additional appointments to vacancies of the Board shall be for three (3) year terms.
+At completion of the initial terms.
 Vacancies shall be filled for the unexpired term only.
 Members shall be removed for cause by a majority vote of the total membership of the City Council upon written charges and after public hearing.

-Section 9:3 Proceedings
+9:3 Proceedings.